uniadaptiveLTI/uniadaptiveLTI-Back/README.md

 php artisan key:generate
 ```

-Configures the data for the database in the .env file by filling in the variables:
+Set up the data for the database in the .env file by uncommenting/filling in the variables:

 ```bash
 # Config data base UNIAdaptive